Get in Touch

 The technology behind our gloss paint brushes

-4 steps to getting the perfect window sill finish
+4 steps for getting the perfect window sill finish

 1. Choose the right paint

 Use a durable, moisture-resistant paint with a satin or semi-gloss finish.
-These finishes are easy to clean and withstand daily wear.
+These finishes are easy to clean and withstand daily wear, while pairing great with our paint brushes.

 2. Prep the surface properly